Azure/cortana-intelligence-price-analytics/User Guide/UserGuide.md

 ![Cross-elasticties](../images/cpElasticity.png) {style="width: 400px"}

-We currently assume there is no effect across sites and channels.
+We currently assume there is no cross-elasticity affect across sites and channels.

 #### Simulating the effect of a promotion

 Before making a final pricing decision, many pricing managers will desire to review the predicted effect of a price change, comprehensively across products.
-This interactive feature is available only in Excel because it requires the user to input a hypothetical promotional scenario (entering data is awkward in PowerBI).
+This interactive feature is available only in Excel because it requires the user to input a hypothetical promotional scenario (entering data is awkward in Power BI).

 ![Promotion Simulation in Excel](../images/012_PromoSim.png)